daidodo/format-imports-vscode/README.md

   A, B,
   C, D,
   E,
-} from 'bar'; // There are 2 names at most per wrapped line
+} from 'a'; // There are 2 names at most per wrapped line
 ```

 ## Thanks